EPM 101Planning & Budgeting

 In practice, planning and budgeting span a wide range of activities that extend well beyond finance.

-Financial Planning
+Financial

-Financial planning includes revenue, expense and cash flow forecasting.
+Revenue, expense and cash flow forecasting.

-Operational Planning
+Operational

-Operational planning incorporates headcount, capacity and productivity assumptions.
+Headcount, capacity and productivity assumptions.

-Strategic Planning
+Strategic

-Strategic planning connects long-term objectives to financial implications.
+Connects long-term objectives to financial implications.

 The unifying element is structure.
-Planning and budgeting impose a consistent framework so that assumptions, tradeoffs and impacts can be understood across the organization.
+Planning and budgeting impose a consistent framework so assumptions, tradeoffs and impacts can be understood across the organization.

 Why Planning and Budgeting Break Down

-• Overly rigid annual budgets
+Overly rigid annual budgets

-• Unrealistic timelines
+Unrealistic timelines

-• Excessive manual effort
+Excessive manual effort

-• Poor integration with actual results
+Poor integration with actuals

-• Assumptions locked too early
+Assumptions locked too early

-• Forecasts updated too infrequently
+Forecasts updated too infrequently

-• Unclear ownership
+Unclear ownership

 When planning cannot keep pace with the business, it loses relevance.
 Teams stop trusting the numbers.
-Decisions revert to instinct and anecdote.

-The Role of Finance in Planning and Budgeting
+The Role of Finance

 Finance does not own the business plan, but it owns the planning process.